MicrosoftDocs/VBA-Docs/access/Concepts/Structured-Query-Language/retrieve-records-using-access-sql.md

 ---
-title: Retrieve Records Using Access SQL ms.prod: access ms.assetid: b613a24a-2fc4-ac18-501f-c44b5cc2a45d ms.date: 06/08/2017
+title: Retrieve records using Access SQL ms.prod: access ms.assetid: b613a24a-2fc4-ac18-501f-c44b5cc2a45d ms.date: 06/08/2017
 ---

-# Retrieve Records Using Access SQL
+# Retrieve records using Access SQL

 The most basic and most often used SQL statement is the **[SELECT](../../../api/overview/Access.md)** statement. **SELECT** statements are the workhorses of all SQL statements, and they are commonly referred to as select queries.
 You use the **SELECT** statement to retrieve data from the database tables, and the results are usually returned in a set of records (or rows) made up of any number of fields (or columns).
 You must use the **[FROM](from-clause-microsoft-access-sql.md)** clause to designate which table or tables to select from.
 The basic structure of a **SELECT** statement is: